Dragonflier: History

 In October 2017, the park began clearing out and leveling massive swaths of land in between the Timber Canyon area of the park and the Dollywood Express train course, which was immediately deduced to be a 2019 park expansion and leading to intense speculation on what was to come in the park's future years.
 Following land clearing taking place throughout the winter, it was reported in February 2018 that Dollywood officials were meeting with members of the Pigeon Forge Planning Commission in order to discuss the development of a 5-acre plot of land located between the Thunderhead coaster and the parking lot.
 In March 2018, plans submitted to the Planning Commission were uncovered and broadcast online, showing off a family-intended park expansion, which included several flat rides and an inverted coaster, which was quickly deduced to be the 453m variant of the popular Dutch firm Vekoma's Suspended Family Coaster model.

 With land clearing completed, early construction began on the new area, with footers being poured of the then-unknown Dragonflier coaster in July 2018.
 Amid several teasers, the name and logo of the new area, Wildwood Grove, became public knowledge on July 24, and the park subsequently set an announcement date for August 3, 2018.
 On the said date, Dragonflier was formally announced by Dolly Parton and park staff as part of the $37,000,000 Wildwood Grove, which would offer several new rides and amenities, as well as their first expansion to the park's footprint since 2008.

 After track began arriving in September 2018, Dragonflier quickly went vertical and was mostly constructed during the fall, with 85% of the layout reportedly having been completed by late November 2018.
 By 2019, the track was completed, and work would continue throughout the winter on the surrounding area and station in order to meet the anticipated May 2019 opening.
 The coaster began testing in and around April 2019, and Wildwood Grove - including Dragonflier - had its grand opening on May 10, 2019.

 Characteristics

 Statistics

 Dragonflier has a top speed of 46.6 mi/h and a total length of 1486.2 ft.
 Although the ride reaches a max height of 63.3 ft, its layout stays relatively low to the ground.
-The coaster is noted for its first drop, which plunges into a short tunnel and thus surpasses he ride's height.
+The coaster is noted for its first drop, which plunges into a short tunnel and thus surpasses the ride's height.
 It runs a single, 20 passenger train, which restrains guests with lap bars and is mounted below the track; typical for an inverted coaster.
 The ride's lift hill also utilizes drive tires instead of the traditional chain lift used on the majority of inverted/suspended coasters, thus rendering the climb to the top of the hill as a quiet one.